 – By-country browsing and privacy layering: If you want to avoid cross-border data correlation, routing through two jurisdictions can add a legal barrier to data requests.

 – Sensitive work on unsecured networks: On public Wi‑Fi, double VPN can add one more protective layer in case one hop is compromised or logs are retained locally.
+Does nordvpn actually work in china my honest take and how to use it 2026

 4 Use-case considerations: streaming, gaming, and general browsing